jrittenh/bash_magic/README.md

 ## Installation

-Clone the repository to where you would like the script installed; typically `~/.bash.d`
+1. Clone the repository.

-Run `./install.sh` from the repository directory.
+2. Run `./install.sh` from the repository directory.

+3. Enjoy (hopefully)!

 ### Usage